 Naturally, I base my thoughts upon my own experience.
 Twice I’ve tripped and fallen face first—once into a path of mud.
 Both times I suffered cuts and abrasions.
 Twice I’ve slipped on wet rock and have fallen painfully upon my hip.
 On one of these occasions my trekking pole was beneath me and, though it saved me from further harm, it was irreparably bent out of shape.
-Both times I was severely bruised.
+Both times I was badly bruised.
 Once I lost my balance and fell down the side of a hill, hitting my forehead against a rock and cutting it severely (resulting in a concussion and stitches), as well as gashing my leg.
 I was unable to reach help until the next day.
 It was a life-threatening fall, and I hope never to experience the like of it again.
-In fact, if I could expect to have another such fall within the next 500 miles, I might reconsider the use of my free time.
-Personally, I feel that, although many sports may be worth a risk of death or disfigurement, none is worth a near-certain prospect of the same.
-Such falls as risk life and bone are, I believe, rare enough in the pursuit of backpacking to warrant further endeavors.
+In fact, if I could expect to have another such fall while hiking, I might reconsider the use of my free time.
+Personally, I feel that, although many sports may be worth a risk of bone fracture, disfigurement, or even death, none is worth a near-certain prospect of the same.
+But, such falls as risk life or bone are, I figure, rare enough in the pursuit of backpacking to warrant my further endeavors.

 So, what then is to be expected?
 A fall within every hundred miles?
 Perhaps so.
 Everyone is different.
 There are those who fall only once in 2,000 miles.
 I’ve somehow managed to avoid any forward falls during my second 500 miles.
 (In other words, I fell on my ass plenty of times.)
 Everyone who hikes great distances eventually falls.
 Another AT thru-hiker, George Sandul, reflects,